AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/predictive-lead-and-account-scoring.md

 Scores are run daily and saved as profile attributes and account attributes, which can then be used in segment definitions and personalization.
 Canned analytics insights are also available on the account overview dashboard.

-See the documentation for more information about how to [setup a predictive lead and account score](/help/rtcdp/b2b-ai-ml-services/setup-predictive-lead-and-account-scoring.md).
+See the documentation for more information about how to [manage a predictive lead and account score](/help/rtcdp/b2b-ai-ml-services/manage-predictive-lead-and-account-scoring.md).

 ## View predictive lead and account scoring output {#how-to-view}